ray-project/ray/doc/source/raysgd/v2/migration-guide.rst

 In the following sections, we will guide you through the steps to migrate:

-1. Training Logic
+1. :ref:`sgd-migration-logic`
-2. Interacting with Trainer state (intermediate metrics, checkpointing)
+2. :ref:`Interacting with Trainer state (intermediate metrics, checkpointing) <sgd-migration-trainer>`
-3. Hyperparameter Tuning with Ray Tune
+3. :ref:`Hyperparameter Tuning with Ray Tune <sgd-migration-tune>`

+.. _sgd-migration-logic:

 Training Logic
 --------------